 A favorite peak for viewing the midnight sun in summer.

 There are 3 peaks, the West, North, and South peaks.
 The low West peak is most technical, The North is the highest point along the large center ridge (985 meters), and the South is the highest point, a peak jutting out to the side from the main ridge.
-The awesome NE wall has no routes this author can find information on, the rock is gneiss, of medium quality, and there are no good crack systems.
+The awesome NE wall has received recent (2014-2015) attention by winter climbers including Ines Papert and some Scottish and Canadian climbers.
+The rock is gneiss, of medium quality, and the there are not clear consistent crack systems, so runouts are to be expected.
+Click the link for an article in Alpinist magazine.

 KUGO 666: A great and more recent series of photos, plus a simple topo.